-Services that are covered for you

-🍑 Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+What you must pay when Services that are covered for you you get these services 🍑 Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan There is no coinsurance, copayment, or deductible for only covers this screening if you have certain risk factors and members eligible for this if you get a referral for it from your physician, physician preventive screening. assistant, nurse practitioner, or clinical nurse specialist.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.